 “Ultimately, there are three options when it comes to cord blood,” says Brian Mason, M.D., Maternal/Fetal Specialist at St. John Hospital and Medical Center in Detroit.
 “Bank it privately.
 Bank it publicly or throw it away.
 Unfortunately, the latter option is the one most commonly pursued.”

 Expectant parents can choose to privately bank their baby’s cord blood with one of more than a dozen companies that facilitate retrieval, processing and storage of cord blood for potential use by the child, his or her siblings or other family members down the road.
 A costly option to pursue (initial retrieval of cord blood runs in the neighborhood of $2,000, and annual storage fees are more than $100), private cord blood banking means the family has control over the unit and can use it for their own personal needs at any time, explains Mason.

-Those who opt not to privately bank their baby's cord blood may want to consider donating to a public cord blood bank.
+Those who opt not to privately bank their baby’s cord blood may want to consider donating to a public cord blood bank.
 This is free to the donor family and could prove to save the life of a stranger, as it will be added to an international registry where it can be tapped for transplants happening anywhere in the world.
-More than 200 hospitals across the United States, including 22 in Michigan, can facilitate public cord blood donation, according to the National Marrow Donor Program.
+Hospitals across the United States, including 21 in Michigan, can facilitate public cord blood donation, according to the National Marrow Donor Program.

 The retrieval process

 The process for extracting cord blood is simple regardless of whether it is being banked privately or publicly.
 “A maternal blood sample will be drawn either before or after delivery,” Dr. Mason explains.
 “This will be used to test for any infections or disease that could be transmitted.
 After delivery – vaginal or C-section – the cord will be clamped, cut and cleaned safely away from the baby and the mother.
 The delivering physician will use a needle to draw the blood from a vein in the cord and potentially any superficial veins in the placenta.”